Dozens of on- and off-campus resources for UVM LGBTQ+ people

 LGBTQA Collaborative: a student-designed living/learning community devoted to learning and expanding awareness of diverse sexual orientations, gender identities, and intersecting identities.
 This program is only open to returning students for 2018-2019.

 LGBTQA First Year Suite: The LGBTQA first year suite is located in the Living/Learning Center complex and can house up to 6 students for the 2018-2019 school year.
 It is intended for transgender, queer, bisexual, lesbian, gay and students with other diverse sexual and gender identities who need an alternative to other on-campus housing options at UVM.
 First time, first year students are given priority consideration for spots in the suite.
-Submit an application for the LGBTQA First Year Suite.
+The application deadline for the LGBTQA First Year Suite has passed.
+Requests to be moved into the suite from a different housing assignment should be sent to Becky Swem at the LGBTQA Center.

 Res Life also has options for students with unique requests, including summer housing and academic break housing.
 Please visit Res Life for more information.